Skip to main content

 Updated this week

 There are several methods to integrate a Stager shop with your own website.
-The different types or integrations have different requirements on the website they are integrated with and on the technical know-how of the person setting up the integration.
+What method is right for you depends on your website, and the technical know-how of the person setting up the integration.

-This article guides you through setting up the Advanced "widget" integration.
-As the name implies this is method of integrating gives you most options.
-You can customize the user experience to a much greater degree than with the other options: truly blending the shopping experience with your own website and style.
-This increased options come at a cost: this method of integrating also requires more know-how to implement.
+This article guides you through setting up the advanced widget integration.
+This method gives you the highest level of customization.
+You can tailor the user experience to a much greater degree than with other options, blending the shopping experience with your own website and style.
+However, this method of integrating also requires more technical know-how to implement.

 This integration is only useful when you have one page per event on your website.
 Most organizers using Stager make use of the Stager feed to automatically fill these pages based on the event (publicity) information in Stager.